hidasib/GRU4Rec_PyTorch_Official/README.md

                         Unless you know what you are doing, you shouldn't mess with this parameter.
 (Default: 10000000) -g GRFILE, --gru4rec_model GRFILE
                         Name of the file containing the GRU4Rec class.
 Can be used to select different varaiants.
 (Default: gru4rec_pytorch)
+  -d DEVICE, --device DEVICE
-  -d D, --device D      Device used for computations (default: cuda:0).
+                        Device used for computations (default: cuda:0).
   -ik IK, --item_key IK
                         Column name corresponding to the item IDs (detault: ItemId).
   -sk SK, --session_key SK